JuanPabloDiaz/freeForGeeks/README.md

 - [NextAuth.js](https://next-auth.js.org/) is a complete open-source authentication solution for Next.js applications. ⭐ [22k stars](https://github.com/nextauthjs/next-auth)
 - [Appwrite Auth](https://appwrite.io/) is a secure end-to-end backend server for Web, Mobile, and Flutter developers that is packaged as a set of Docker containers for easy deployment. ⭐ [GitHub](https://github.com/appwrite/appwrite)
 - [SuperTokens](https://supertokens.com/) is an open-source alternative to Auth0/ Firebase Auth / AWS Cognito. ⭐ [12k stars](https://github.com/supertokens/supertokens-core)
+- [Logto](https://logto.io/) is an Auth0 alternative designed for modern apps and SaaS products.
+It offers a seamless developer experience and is well-suited for individuals and growing companies. ⭐ [7.5k stars](https://github.com/logto-io/logto)

 ## Database